 - Instead of whipping heavy cream, you can use a container of Cool Whip.
-Just make sure you use only 1/2 cup of powdered sugar in the filling.
+Make sure you use only 1/2 cup of powdered sugar in the filling.

 Serve: You can keep this cheesecake at room temperature for about an hour before you will need to pop it back into the refrigerator.

-Store: Cover the Oreo cheesecake and store in the refrigerator for 5-7 days.
+Store: Cover the Oreo cheesecake and store it in the refrigerator for 5-7 days.

-Freeze: Cover the cheesecake in two layers of plastic wrap and 2 layers of foil.
+Freeze: Cover the cheesecake in two layers of plastic wrap and two layers of foil.
 Freeze for up to 2 months stored this way.
 Thaw for 30-60 minutes at room temperature before serving.

 Your cheesecake may not be firm enough yet due to not letting it chill long enough in the refrigerator.
 Be sure to let it chill for at least 5 hours to have enough time to set up.
 It is tempting to take it out early but don’t do it!

 If your filling is not thick enough, it is most likely due to the whipping cream not being whipped enough.
 Beat the heavy whipping cream into soft peaks.
 Then when you add it to the mixture, be sure to fold it in gently.
 This will help keep the filling thick and creamy.

 Get Kids Involved